arunj123/longan_nano/prj_usb_composite/README.md

 ### Prerequisites

-1. A RISC-V development toolchain (e.g., PlatformIO with the GD32V platform, or a manual `make` setup).
-2. A C++ compiler that supports C++11 or later.
-3. For the host script: Python 3 and the `hidapi` library.
+1. For the host script: Python 3 and the `hidapi` library.
+2. A RISC-V development toolchain (will be automatically setup on Windows by python build scripts).

 ### Building the Firmware